-There are endless “what if” or “I really should have…” thoughts in my mind, but what I am slowly coming to realize is that there are many things I could have done different, been more prepared for this or planned ahead but sometimes you just have to jump in, feet first, and swim as hard as you can.
+There are endless “what if” or “I really should have…” thoughts in my mind, but what I am slowly coming to realize is that there are many things I could have done differently, been more prepared for, or planned.
+Still, sometimes you just have to jump in, feet first and swim as hard as you can.
 While I still have days that I feel as if I am drowning, I am starting to get that satisfaction of breathing fresh air again.

-*I won’t say “next step” since moving to another country is not really a “logical next step” of one’s journey in life, I mean to say here that it is merely another step I have taken.
+*I won’t say “next step” since moving to another country is not a “logical next step” of one’s journey in life— I mean to say here that it is merely another step I have taken.